 • IGRT guides the radiation treatment with daily imaging using X-rays or cone-beam CT, taken in the treatment room just before administering each radiation treatment.
 Even a small difference of less than 1 millimeter can be detected and adjusted accordingly.

 Stereotactic Body Radiation Therapy

-*Some content provided by the American Society of Radiation Oncology.
+*Some content provided by the American Society of Radiation Oncology and/or Elekta Oncology.